 Transitions Abroad's Writers' Guidelines and Contests Narrative Travel Writing Contest

-Guidelines for the 2014 Narrative Travel Writing Contest
+for the 2016 Narrative Travel Writing Contest

 |Congratulations to the 2013 Narrative Travel Writing Contest Winners!|

-2013 Theme: The contest begins with the experience of traveling to new locations, meeting local people, and immersing oneself in an empathetic manner within local culture(s) in an era in which it seems superficially that everything has been materially "discovered," either physically or virtually.
+|2013 Theme: The contest begins with the experience of traveling to new locations, meeting local people, and immersing oneself in an empathetic manner within local culture(s) in an era in which it seems superficially that everything has been materially "discovered," either physically or virtually.
 Is it truly possible to discover any new location in this day and age in an empathetic and responsible manner?
 If so, where did you go, what did you discover, and how did you learn to interact with locals without disrupting their daily life and sacred rituals?
 Do you believe that you brought anything enduring from your own culture and unique humanity to the people who hosted you?
-Please weave these ideas implicitly into a narrative.
+Please weave these ideas implicitly into a narrative.|

 The Secret Lives of Nomads by David Joshua Jennings